 All methods work on the lake but many locals and experts stick to small flies and nymphs fished slowly on or near the surface.
 Early season and in the dying days of the year lures and sinking lines can be effective, but it is the patterns that imitate the naturals which command most attention.

 On the south shore of the Lake below Blagdon village is the Fishing Lodge.
 This beautiful, timber framed building epitomizes the old world charm of Blagdon Lake.
 There is an office and small tackle shop on site selling all the essential flies and accessories.
 The Lodge is manned during the mornings by friendly, knowledgeable staff who are there to help you enjoy your day by giving up to the minute information on how the water is fishing.
 Enjoy a complimentary cup of tea or coffee before fishing or during a leisurely lunch.

 We have a fleet of 20 boats for hire at Blagdon.
 Advance booking is essential as each boat is individually locked and when Blagdon Lodge is unstaffed anglers must report to Woodford Lodge, Chew Valley Lake, in order to sign in.

 Nets and Drogues are not supplied by Bristol Water.

 The power output of the engines has been heavily limited to reduce to noise and wake disturbance but we feel petrol engines will offer a more convenient option for anglers wishing to explore Blagdon by boat.

-Day and afternoon bank permits are available from Blagdon and Woodford Lodges.
+Day and afternoon bank permits are available online or from Blagdon and Woodford Lodges.
 No fishing is allowed from the Dam, or in the streams at Butcombe and Top End.
 Care must be taken when wading from the shore as deep holes and ditches do occur around the lake.